A Distributed Multi-GPU System for Large-Scale Node Embedding at Tencent: Scaling Node Embedding on A GPU Cluster

 \section{Scaling Node Embedding on A GPU Cluster}

-We introduce our high-performance multi-node multi-GPU node embedding system in this section.
-It is built specifically for large-scale random-walk based node embedding algorithms, which are the most common choices for the existing node embedding systems.
+Our node embedding system consists of two major components (Figure~\ref{fig:sys}), namely parallel walk engine and embedding training engine.
+Parallel walk engine uses partitioned graph data to generate samples to sample pool (which can be either on disk or in memory).
+Batched with samples generated by negative sampling, these training samples are sent to a task dispatcher, which loads orthogonal samples to GPU trainers for training the embeddings.
+The system also contains an on-device embedding parameter server (PS) that manages node embeddings on each GPU.
+It is built specifically for large-scale random-walk based node embedding algorithms, which are the most common choices for existing node embedding systems.
 To handle the challenges of both huge model/data usage and heavy inter-node communication, we design a hybrid model data parallel training method.
 It uses a hierarchical data partitioning strategy and a pipeline design to optimize both memory and communication.
 It also decouples the random-walk/sampling phase with embedding training phase so that the system is scalable to huge networks with both the random walk part and the embedding training part running efficiently.

-As shown in Fig.~\ref{fig:sys}, our system consists of two independent components, namely walk engine and embedding training engine.
-They are connected by a storage module.
-For random-walk based node embedding systems, running random walk on a hundred billion edge level network needs several terabytes of memory and thousands of CPU cores; meanwhile, training the embeddings requires even more memory that can fit into any single-node multi-GPU system's total GPU device memory.
+For random-walk based node embedding systems, running random walk on a hundred billion edge level network needs several terabytes of memory and thousands of CPU cores; meanwhile, training the embeddings on GPUs requires the amount of GPU device memory that only a multi-node multi-GPU cluster can provide (Table~\ref{tab:mem}).
 With a typical heterogeneous setting that has eight GPUs on one CPU node, it is impossible to meet the requirements of both random walk and embedding training by directly migrating any system designed for single-node to our scenario.
-Thus we decouple the walk engine and the embedding training engine.
-Random walk can take place on any CPU cluster with sufficient computing resource, while embedding training happens on a GPU cluster.
+Thus, we decouple the walk engine and the embedding training engine.
+In our system, random walk and embedding training are two stages that run asynchronously.
+Random walk engine writes walks to sample pool, embedding training engine sends samples and embeddings to GPU and performs training.
+Random walk takes place on CPU cores, while embedding training happens on GPUs.
 This way we can adjust the paces of random walk producing and consuming by tuning both engines to maximize the performance.
 With such a design as our guideline, we have proposed a set of strategies to make our system run efficiently.